rsksmart/rif-marketplace-storage/README.md

     - **Offer** - Offer created by Provider that announces availability of his storage space.
       - *Billing Periods* - Specifies periods how often is payment required (e.g. every month, every 2 months...).
       - *Billing Prices* - Specifies prices per byte for each Billing Period, resulting in period-price tuple.
+      - *Billing Plan* - Is a period-price tuple which defines Billing Price per Billing Period.
       - *Maximum Duration* - Duration which Consumer can maximally rent the storage space for.
       - *Total Capacity* - Total capacity in bytes that Provider is offering.
       - *Available Capacity* - Capacity in bytes in given time that is left free for Consumers to use.